vardwyn/cli-llm-assistant/README.md

 - `system_prompt` (model system prompt) is always applied first.
 - The selected named `prompt` (preset prompt) is applied next.
 - The user input (CLI args or stdin) is applied last.
+- If a response contains only the end delimiter (no start), everything up to that end delimiter is treated as thinking text.
 - `history` is stored in `$XDG_CACHE_HOME/ai/history.json`.

 ## Building